Free RFQ Template | Request for Quotation Excel

 What is an RFQ?

 An RFQ is the document you send to suppliers asking them to quote on specific goods or services.
-It's not exploratory — you're not looking for ideas or capabilities.
+There's nothing exploratory about it.
 You're saying: "Here's exactly what I need.
 What's your best price and terms?"

 The more suppliers you invite to quote, the stronger your position.
 Three quotes is the minimum for any serious comparison.
 Five or more gives you real leverage.